Associate Professor, Director, Novo Nordisk Network for Healthy Populations

 The Director will be supported by an endowed chair, which will fund research support, including salary.
 They will also oversee a number of endowed and expendable trust funds to support additional research chairs, post-doctoral fellowships, undergraduate and graduate scholarships, clinician-scientist trainees, interdisciplinary catalyst grants, and opportunities for community partnerships, outreach, and knowledge translation.

-Applications will be accepted until April 19, 2021.
+Applications will be accepted until April 19, 2021 or until the position is filled.
 Interested candidates should forward an up-to-date curriculum vitae, a letter of interest (LOI), and the names and contact information of three referees to:

 Prof. Alexandra Gillespie